ajayambule2003/Java-Practical/README.md

 43.Java program to Insert Elements in LinkedList at first and last position to showcase addFirst() and addlast() Method

 44.Java Program to Interchange Elements of First and Last Column in a Matrix

+45.Java Program to split a string into all possible substrings